TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   8
 *   9

-**Guys Shorts Deals**
+**Guys Shorts**

-**Guys Shorts Deals**
+**Guys
+Shorts**

-Cool &.
+$12 &.
+Up
-Comfortable

-Starting at

-$15.87
+New Premium fabric elevated
+with extra stretch for comfort
+and 360° of freedom

-Next-level of comfort.
+Next-level comfort.
 New Elevated fabric.

-Guys Shorts Guys Summer Essential Shorts
+Guys Shorts

 **Tees &.
-Tanks Deals**
+Tanks**

-**Tees &.
-Tanks Deals**
+**Tees &

-Starting at
+Tanks**

-$6.87
+$6.87 &.
+Up

+Wear what you feel with
+statement-making graphics
+and fun splashes of color.

 Color your #AeroWorld with
 graphics that say it all.

-Shop Girls Tees Shop Guys Tees Girls Summer Essential Tees Guys Summer Essential Tees Previous
+Shop Girls Tees Shop Guys Tees Previous

 Athletic Skinny
 **NEW!**